 Between his philosophy and English double major, Benjamin is also a resident assistant in the Dietz Center.
 The position allowed the Franklin-native to interact with numerous students with different identities and backgrounds.
-As a transgender student, it is important to Benjamin to ensure that all students regardless of their gender identity are treated equally.
+As a transgender student, it is important to Benjamin to ensure that all students, regardless of their gender identity, are treated equally.

 Benjamin did not want to simply identify the problem and ignore it.
 He and a group of passionate individuals decided to take action to help those who would prefer to live on a floor that is not defined by gender.

-“The thing about Franklin is the college may not be perfect, but they are willing to listen to the ways that they are not.
+“Franklin College is willing to listen to the ways that they are not perfect.
 They’re willing to fix that.” – Fears